 "You're an M-Mind Mage!" he uttered, tongue-tied and stuttering.
 "Everyone!
 G—"

 Something around the young man's neck shattered, barely audible and invisible underneath his shirt.

 The young man fell to his knees and performed a kowtow.

 "I, Chen Pao, am at your command, Mistress."

-His friends ceased their banter, stared at their leader in surprise, then broke into hilarious laughter.
-When the young man furthermore kissed Ayxin’s feet, their mirth became replaced with nervousness.
+His friends ceased their banter, stared at their leader and broke into hilarious laughter.
+Their voices were silenced when the young man kissed Ayxin's feet without an ounce of unwillingness.

 "I desire nourishment," Ayxin commanded her newly Dominated peon.

 "Right this way."
 Pao stood, bowed, and then opened a path for Ayxin.
 He turned to the rest of his companions.
 "The rest of you!
 Follow the Mistress!
 We are going to Louwailou!
 Jo, Message ahead and tell them I need a private chamber overlooking the water.
 Full banquet, spare no expense!"

 "Wiilirk!"
 Ayxin injected Pao's followers with a jolt of motivation.

 She was feeling peckish.